-Pivo Pod Active (formerly the Pivo Silver)
+Pivo Pod Active (formerly the Pivo Silver, now called Equestrian Pack)

 If you find watching back video of yourself and your horse useful to help improve your skills, or want to record fun clips to share with your friends, but struggle to find someone to help you out by recording, then the Pivo Pod Active remote cameraman system is the stuff of dreams.

 Pivo Equestrian Pack | Save 34% at Pivo

 Use this H&H Approved gadget to track and film your riding.
 You can save £139 in the Black Friday sale – but we don’t know how long this will last.

 The clever automatic cameraman – or pod – works with the free-to-download app – Pivo+ – and uses your smart phone to record while automatically following your horse as it moves.
 The system is designed to recognise a horse’s shape (when you select horse mode) and will zoom as needed (within your phone’s capabilities) so you don’t end up appearing as a dot in the distance.

 To work at its best, the pod needs to be level and set to around the horse’s chest height.
 It can be mounted on any tripod and I was supplied with the Pivo tripod as part of the standard pack for testing purposes.
 The pod has a small spirit level bubble built in so you can check it is level, and small extendable feet so it can be placed on a suitable flat platform if you prefer.